-• Shells due to nonmetallic inclusions

-Shells can occur as a result of inclusions directly under the surface (partly in linear form).
-Such inclusions are considerable stretched by subsequent deformation and tear open or are rolled over.
+• Shells due to nonmetallic inclusions Shells can arise as a result of inclusions just under the surface (partly in linear form).
+Such inclusions are subject to considerable stretching by subsequent deformation and tear open or are overlapped.

 A typical way they occur is rooted in the deoxidization process of the steel plants.

 For the continuous casting process the steel must first be killed in the casting ladle, i.e. oxygen is removed.
-This is mainly done by using aluminium.
+This is done mainly using aluminium.

-The resulting deoxidization product $Al_2O_3$ - aluminium oxide - has a relatively high melting point and passes instantaneously into a solid state in the molten steel bath.
-Depending on the temperature of the molten steel in the casting ladle, the particle size of the reaction product and its current position in relation to the surface, these specifically lighter particles rise and can be eliminated with the slag.
-However a part may pass into the casting strand, for example because of turbulences in the tundish.
+The resulting deoxidization product $AL_2O_3$ - aluminium oxide - has a relatively high melting point and passes instantaneously into the solid state in the molten steel bath.

+As a function of the temperature of the molten steel in the casting ladle, the particle size of the reaction product and its current position in relation to the surface, these specifically lighter particles rise and can be eliminated via the slag.
+A part may, however, pass into the casting strand because of turbulence, for example, in the tundish.

 Fluctuations in the bath level due to the clogging of the submerged nozzle or delays in changing the ladle may lead to slag being drawn into the strand, resulting in shell-like defects.

 In the case of bow type casting machines, the oxidic particles rising vertically out of the strand first encounter the strand shell located on the inside of the arc.
 This explains the asymmetrical distribution in relation to the slab thickness.
 The vertical casting machines often used have the advantage that the particles have more time to rise into the slag.